 Press Release, Port Authority | June 13, 2025

-PANYNJ has broken ground on a $160 million project to build a new western entrance to Newark Liberty International Airport Station.
-The expansion includes an extended pedestrian bridge, new pick-up and drop-off zones, and improved bike and pedestrian access.
-Scheduled for completion in 2026, the project aims to enhance connectivity for historically underserved neighborhoods by providing direct access to NJ TRANSIT, AMTRAK, and AirTrain services.
+The Port Authority of New York and New Jersey has broken ground on a $160 million project to build a new western entrance to Newark Liberty International Airport Station.
+The expansion will add an extended pedestrian bridge, dedicated pick-up and drop-off zones, and improved bike and pedestrian access.
+Scheduled for completion in 2026, the project aims to improve access to NJ TRANSIT, AMTRAK, and AirTrain services—particularly for historically underserved neighborhoods.

 BAYONNE—Developers Land $58 Million Construction Loan for 197-Unit Bayonne Rental Project